litchipi/blog/posts/rust/containers_in_rust/part1.md

 ### Usages
 Containerisation is used by a lot of servers, as it allows great flexibility and reliability for DevOps engineers.
-Also if a software crashes, takes 100% of its resources available, or even gets compromised by a hacker, it wont hurt the whole system and all the other services who are running on it.
+Also if a software crashes, takes 100% of its resources available, or even gets compromised by a hacker, it won't hurt the whole system and all the other services who are running on it.

 Note that servers use extensively virtual machines too.